-Maeve Sikora, Assistant Keeper at the National Museum of Ireland, focuses on everyday objects excavated at burial sites and what they tell us about the role of women at the time.
+Maeve Sikora, Keeper of Irish Antiquities at the National Museum of Ireland, focuses on everyday objects excavated at burial sites and what they tell us about the role of women at the time.

 What contact was there between the Irish and Vikings and how can we tell?
 And were slaves really traded in Dublin?

-Eamonn Kelly, Keeper at the National Museum of Ireland, explains how Irish society was different from the Vikings, where the Irish lived and the interaction between the Vikings and the Irish.
+Eamonn Kelly, former Keeper of Irish Antiquities at the National Museum of Ireland, explains how Irish society was different from the Vikings, where the Irish lived and the interaction between the Vikings and the Irish.

 What do walrus tusks and amber beads have to do with everyday life in Dublin during the Viking Age?